Billing & Financial Information

 The book loan amount is calculated at a rate of $40 per semester credit hour up to a maximum of $720 (consortium hours which are being taken at another university are not considered in the calculation of the book loan amount).
 No interest or service charge is assessed on book loans.
 Loan duration is 45 days in the Fall & Spring sessions and 30 days in the summer sessions.
 Only one book loan per student per session will be issued.
 During the summer semester, book loan amounts are based on the student’s enrollment status at the time of the loan request.

-Agencies outside the University may set up third-parting billing arrangements that pay all or part of a student’s tuition and fees.
+Agencies outside the university may set up third-parting billing arrangements that pay all or part of a student’s tuition and fees.
 The student will be billed for any amount not covered by the third party.
-Students should submit necessary paperwork to the Bursar Office, University West Building Room 113.
+Students should submit necessary paperwork to the Student Billing and Card Services Office, University West Building Room 113.

 Waivers and Exemptions